kagisearch/smallweb/README.md

 - Do not submit your own website unless you submit 2 other sites that are not yours (and are not in list).
 - Locate and submit the RSS feed of the website.
 Place in the file so that it remains sorted.
 - Content must be in English (currently, other languages are not accepted).
-No NSFW content.
+- No illegal or NSFW content.
+- No auto generated or spam content.
 - Only personal blogs may be submitted.
 - The blog must have a recent post, no older than 12 months, to meet the recency criteria for inclusion.
 - The site must not contain any forms of advertisements or undisclosed affiliate links
 - Site should not have newsletter signup popups
+- A YT channel must not post more than twice a week.
+- A YT channel must have fewer than 400,000 subscribers.

 [Add website RSS
 feed](https://github.com/kagisearch/smallweb/edit/main/smallweb.txt)

-Add a new YouTube channel RSS feed to the list.
-Rules:

-- Do not submit your own YouTube channel unless you submit 2 other channels that are not yours (and are not in list).
-- Locate and submit the RSS feed of the YouTube channel.
-Place in the file so that it remains sorted.
-- Content must be in English (currently, other languages are not accepted).
-- Preference is given to channels focusing on hobbies or passions.
-- The channel must not post more than twice a week.
-- The channel must have fewer than 400,000 subscribers.

 Hint: To extract the RSS link from a YouTube channel, you can use [this tool](https://youtube-rss-nu.vercel.app/).